 Overall quality of presentation in describing or reporting on Muslim Americans.

-Preference will be given to works that are part of a series or collection.
+Preference will be given to journalists who have covered Muslim Americans over time.
 We encourage submissions that have had an impact on an individual, community, organization, or government agency.

 Applications will be accepted between Wednesday, October 31, 2018 at 6:00 AM Eastern Time, and Monday December 31, 2018 at 11:59 PM Eastern Time.